octo-technology/OpenTezos/docs/tezos-basics/economics_and_reward.md

 ```
 e * BAKING_REWARD_PER_ENDORSEMENT
 ```
 where `BAKING_REWARD_PER_ENDORSEMENT` = 1.250ꜩ if the baking priority is high or `BAKING_REWARD_PER_ENDORSEMENT` = 0.1875ꜩ if the baking priority is low.
-This Cartage update allows to focus the baker's efforts on the priority blocks.
+This Carthage update allows to focus the baker's efforts on the priority blocks.

 `e` is the number of endorsements the block contains.
 32 endorsements are required to validate a block.
 Finally, with this formula, the network reward for a baked block is generally 32 X 1.25 = 40 ꜩ/block in addition of the transaction fee contain in the block.